SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Experiments

 \section{Experiments}

 We train SANDWICH and other baseline models for environments from the SOTA DeepLayout~\cite{Wu_DeepLayout_2019}.
 We create a standalone \textsc{gym} environment for each layout and test against $3$ test sets [\textsc{Checkerboard}, \textsc{genz}, \textsc{gendiag}], as introduced in \cite{orekondy2023winert}. \textsc{Checkerboard} only includes OOD Tx sample, with identical Rx location, \textsc{genz} introduces Rx locates on a different horizontal plane, while \textsc{gendiag} introduces Rx location from a novel distribution in the 3D environment.
-All test sets include $15$ novel Tx locations and approximately $1800$ Rx locations, each (Tx, Rx) pair includes at most $30$ possible rays.
+All test sets include $15$ novel Tx locations and approximately $1800$ Rx locations, each (Tx, Rx) pair includes at most $30$ possible rays.~\footnote{\citet{orekondy2023winert} introduced $3$ new environments in "\textsc{wiIdoor}" besides the $100$ used environments in "\textsc{wi3room}".
+However, since its building block~\cite{remcomRemcomElectromagnetic} is proprietary software, we only use "\textsc{wi3room}" from DeepLayout~\cite{Wu_DeepLayout_2019} as baseline dataset.}